 No tennis shoes, T shirts, or shirts with writing on them!

 Be careful about undergarments.
 While I am very experienced at Photoshop, editing out bra straps or undergarment lines is very difficult and time-consuming.
 Choose an ensemble that properly covers your undergarments, in all types of movement scenarios.

 If the child is still in diapers make sure the outfit covers it.

-I recommend women wear medium or long dresses instead of pants because they capture more movement and generally photograph more flatteringly.
+I recommend women wear medium or long dresses, or flowy long skirts instead of pants because they capture more movement and generally photograph more flatteringly.
 Short dresses will be a challenge when we do any seated photos, so keep that in mind.